List of state highways in Louisiana (3150–3199): Louisiana Highway 3156

 Louisiana Highway 3156 (LA 3156) is a short state-maintained section of Jefferson Street in downtown New Iberia within Iberia Parish.
 The 0.21 mi highway begins at West St. Peter Street (carrying eastbound LA 182) and travels northeast past a church, school, and a house.
 After crossing West Main Street (westbound LA 182), it crosses Bayou Teche on the Joe Daigre Bridge, a swing bridge opened in 2014.
 State maintenance ends just past the bridge at the intersection of Front Street and Indest Street.

 Louisiana Highway 3158

 Louisiana Highway 3158 (LA 3158) runs 2.29 mi in a north–south direction along South Airport Road from I-12 southeast of Hammond to US 190 in Hammond, Tangipahoa Parish.

 The route connects I-12 (Exit 42) with the Hammond Northshore Regional Airport east of downtown Hammond.
 Outside of the diamond interchange with I-12, LA 3158 is an undivided two-lane highway for its entire length.
 At about the midpoint of its route, LA 3158 intersects Old Covington Highway, a local road formerly designated as LA 1067.
 The intersection was converted from a four-way stop to a roundabout in 2010.

 Louisiana Highway 3159

+Louisiana Highway 3159 (LA 3159) runs 3.24 mi in La Salle Parish.